Freedom

 let alone their ability and

-willingness to cooperate with one
+willingness to cooperate with

-another, would be lost (Of course,
+one another, would be lost (Of

-the importance of rights is
+course, the importance of rights

-irrelevant to anyone who lives as
+is irrelevant to anyone who

-a hermit in permanent isolation.).
+lives as a hermit in permanent

-Anyone who uses even the tiniest
+isolation.).
+Anyone who uses

-product or benefit of civilization
+benefit of civilization to

-to advocate even the "tiniest"
+advocate even the "tiniest"

 violation of human rights is